bruceravel/demeter/documentation/Artemis/feff/xtal.rst

 Crystal data
 ============

-The crystal cell data – including lattice constants and angles, the space group symbol, and the elements of the shift vector – are placed in text boxes for easy editing.
+The crystal cell data |nd| including lattice constants and angles, the space group symbol, and the elements of the shift vector |nd| are placed in text boxes for easy editing.
 The coordinates of the unique sites are listed in the grid at the bottom of the window.
 The absorber is chosen by clicking one of the boxes on the :guilabel:`Core` column.